learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 #### Finding a Node Without Knowing Anything About It

-What if we know next to nothing about an element?
-Or what if we're just interested in finding out more about the child nodes of a given element?
+What if we don't have an `id` or `className` to help us find a particular element?
 This is where our knowledge of trees comes in handy!

 Given the following DOM tree: